 Berkeley Dog Bite Lawyer

-California is a strict liability state, unlike other states that require the animal to show previous aggression in order to claim compensation if the dog bites you or a related injury occurs.
+California is a strict liability state, unlike other states that require the animal to show previous aggression to claim compensation if the dog bites you or a related injury occurs.
 Unless the injured person was teasing or taunting the animal or was trespassing, in California, the dog owner is responsible for their pet's injuries to others under Article 2, Section 3342.
 A dog attack or injury caused by one would be the owner's responsibility in most cases, even if they tried to prevent it.
 Exemptions apply to animals working for the military or police.Dog Bite Claims: Is it Worth the Effort?

 In some cases, an individual was knocked down and injured by a dog.
-In many of these claims, the dog was off-leash and roaming around loose.
+In many of these claims, the dog was off-leash and roaming loose.
 This makes dog owners liable for other types of accidents involving dogs.
 While you focus on getting better, your Berkeley dog bite attorney can negotiate on your behalf to help resolve your case successfully.Dog Attacks and Injuries - What to Do

 - Consult a physician.
 You should seek medical attention if you have broken skin from a dog bite, even if the wound is minor.
 It is possible to contract frightening and dangerous diseases such as rabies and tetanus from dog bites.
 Follow your physician's instructions, including any follow-up visits.

-- It is still a good idea to notify local animal control or the police if you are bitten, even if it doesn't seem to be too severe.
+- It is still a good idea to notify local animal control or the police if you are bitten, even if it doesn't seem too severe.
 Your case will be stronger if you notify them.